 However, whilst much of the countryside around Farnham is of good landscape quality, the area has seen some significant loss of landscape value.
-The Surrey Hills AONB Management Plan identifies particular threats to the whole AONB area which include transport (road and air), pressure for housing and recreation, mineral workings, climate change, loss of traditional countryside management and threats to the rural economy.
+The Surrey Hills AONB

+Management Plan identifies particular threats to the whole AONB area which include transport (road and air), pressure for housing and recreation, mineral workings, climate change, loss of traditional countryside management and threats to the rural economy.
 Other local threats to landscape quality, identified in the Surrey Landscape Character Assessment, include damage to sunken lanes, neglect of coppice woods and a decline in parkland features.
-Farnham is surrounded by areas of urban fringe landscape which has limited landscape value and has potential for environmental enhancement.
-The Surrey Hills AGLV review highlights areas of landscape deterioration to the west of Farnham and around Moor Park where there is housing development in woodland and large scale mineral extraction on the river valley.
+Some areas of Farnham are bordered by urban fringe landscape which has moderate or limited landscape value and has potential for environmental enhancement.

-Pressure for development will continue and, whilst Local Plan policies seek to protect and enhance landscape quality, locally valued green spaces might be lost, eroding the value landscape and recreational amenity they provide.
-Green spaces that separate distinct areas within the town and settlements might also be under threat.
+Pressure for development will continue and, whilst Local Plan policies seek to protect and enhance landscape quality, locally valued green spaces might be lost, eroding the valued landscape and recreational amenity they provide.
+Green spaces that separate distinct areas within the town and between settlements might also be under threat.

-The Neighbourhood Plan can identify and seek to protect areas that are of high landscape quality and sensitivity and locally valued.
+The Neighbourhood Plan Review can identify and seek to protect areas that are of high landscape value and sensitivity.
 It can seek to prevent coalescence of settlements and the loss of settlement identity.
 The Plan cannot prevent development proposals from coming forward, but can set out policies relating to the protection of local green spaces and landscape that must be considered at the planning decision-making stage.